sbeaumont/od-info/README.md

 If you need some help or have feedback on this readme or the tool look me up in the OpenDominion Discord (AgFx).

+## How to Run It

+There are three ways, in the order I recommend them:

+1. **In a container** - unzip `odinfo-docker.zip` from the [releases page](../../releases)
+   and run `start`.
+Nothing to install but Podman or Docker, and it keeps its own data up to date.
+This is where this project is heading, so it gets the most attention.
+2. **From the source** - download this project and run `setup`, described below.
+Best if you want to read or change the code.
+3. **As a downloadable program** - take the executable for your platform from the releases page.
+Still supported, and it needs nothing installed at all.

+### In a Container (recommended)

+Unzip `odinfo-docker.zip` somewhere of your own and run `start.bat` on Windows, or `./start.sh` on Mac/Linux.
+It downloads ODInfo, writes the template configuration files for you to fill in, and on the second start serves the interface on http://localhost:5042.

+Next to the interface it fetches new game data every hour by itself, so unlike the other two ways there is nothing for you to schedule.
+The unzipped folder has its own README, and scripts that mirror the ones described below: `start`, `stop`, `update_data`, `update_refdata` and `logs`.

+## Running From the Source

 ### Download files

 Download the whole project from here and put it somewhere on your local disk.